oxapavan/oxapavan.github.io/_pages/about.md

 I am a Student at [KL University](https://kluniversity.in/) My research centers on exploring Privilege Escalation, Defense Evasion, Credential Access, Lateral Movement & Many offencive security Mechanism's &  building scalable cybersecurity solutions for resource-limited environments, emphasizing network defense and secure communications.

- I’m *Pavan Alapati*, I love jumping into CTF challenges, breaking into systems (legally!), and figuring out how things work under the hood.
+ I’m **Pavan Alapati** aka AngryBird I love jumping into CTF challenges, breaking into systems (legally!), and figuring out how things work under the hood.
 When I’m not digging through code or vulnerabilities, I would probably learning new tricks or enjoying nature.
 Glad you’re here—check out what I’m up to!

  I am a rising third-year undergraduate Student at KL University, specializing in computer Science ( Cyber Security ).